orbitdb/field-manual/05_Customizing_OrbitDB/02_Choosing_a_data_structure.md

 ```

 Not that complicated, really.
-Because an Index does not actually depend
+Because an Index does not actually depend on
 libraries from OrbitDB.

 It is using duck typing, instead of inheritance.